wenhuchen/Table-Fact-Checking/README.md

     ],
   ]
   ```
-  This file is directly fed into run.py to search for program candidates using dynamic programming.
-This folder also contains the tsv files neccessary for learning the ranking algorithm.
+  This file is directly fed into run.py to search for program candidates using dynamic programming, which also contains the tsv files neccessary for the program ranking algorithm.
-- all_programs: this folder contains the searched results for different statements, for each result file, the format looks like:
+- all_programs: this folder contains the searched intermediate results for different statements, we save the results in different files for different statements, the format of intermediate program results looks like:
   ```
   [
     csv_file,